Homejoy

-Homejoy was an online platform which connected customers with home service providers, including house cleaners and handymen.
+Homejoy, Inc. was an online platform which connected customers with home service providers, including house cleaners and handymen.
 The company was based in San Francisco.
 Homejoy served the United States, Canada, and United Kingdom for a total of over 31 major cities.
-It charged a variable rate of $25–$35 per hour (or £13 an hour in the UK)..
+It charged a variable rate of $25–$35 per hour (or £13 an hour in the UK).
 Homejoy shut down on July 31, 2015.

 History

 Homejoy was founded in 2010 by siblings Adora and Aaron Cheung, who worked as CEO and VP of Growth, respectively.
 Originally, the company was named Pathjoy.

 Co-founder Adora Cheung did the first few cleaning jobs herself, and until late 2013 continued to work at least one cleaning job per month.

 Homejoy received an undisclosed amount of funding from Y Combinator in March 2010, but began operations in 2012.
 Paul Graham said Homejoy was the fastest growing Y Combinator company.

 The company raised another $1.7 million in seed funding in early 2013.
 The seed investors included Andreessen Horowitz, First Round Capital, Resolute.VC, and other individuals and groups.
 Since then, there have been two other rounds of fundraising conducted by Homejoy (Series A and Series B).
 Series A was conducted in October 2013, and the amount invested during this round has not been publicly disclosed.
 After Series B, led by Google Ventures, completed in early December 2013, the total raised from both rounds was around $38 million.

 In April 2014, Homejoy expanded into the United Kingdom, its first market outside North America.
 It charged £13 per hour, of which cleaners earned between £7 and £9.5.

 On July 17, 2015, Homejoy announced that it would cease operations on July 31, 2015.
 The company cited difficulties in maintaining profitability, as well as lawsuits over whether its workers are contractors or employees.

 Google hired portions of the company's technical staff.